Dealing with the issue of censorship and self-anointed saviors.

 Unfortunately, you can read that here.

 Nevermind the fact that Wertham did his study with juvenile delinquents exclusively, and not children as a whole.
-In the mind of Wertham, Superman was an anti-democratic fascist, and Batman & Wonder Woman was subconsciously turning children into homosexuals.
+In the mind of Wertham, Superman was an anti-democratic fascist, and Batman & Wonder Woman were subconsciously turning children into homosexuals.
 And yes, they had Congressional hearings on it.

 As the country got whipped up on the topic, what came from those hearings were publishers agreeing to create a code of self-censorship which required: